HSC Writing Center FAQs

 The HSC Office of the University Writing Center is staffed by our Assistant Director for Graduate Student Writing, a current graduate student in the Rhetoric and Composition Ph.D. program who has had specific training working with science writing.
 The Assistant Director, like all of our consultants, has had had graduate course work in the theory and practice of teaching writing.

-The Assistant Director of Graduate Student Writing this year is Megen Boyett, a PhD student in Rhetoric and Composition.
+The Assistant Director of Graduate Student Writing for 2021-2022 is Olalekan Adepoju, a PhD student in Rhetoric and Composition.

 Absolutely.
 We can work with you on any kind of writing.
 We can help you with job letters, resumes, personal statements, book projects, grant proposals, even love poems.
 If you are working on writing and a member of the UofL community, we can help you.